50 Examples of employee evaluation comments that boost performance – Download PDF Here

 Because of this, it’s extremely important for managers to understand what employee support channels are available to them if their performance is suffering due to a physical or mental health issue.
 As a HR manager, you need to make sure that managers have the contact details for your employee support programs, or they understand where they need to refer employees if they’re struggling with things that are affecting their performance.

-Employee Evaluation Examples and Comments that Help to Boost Performance
+4. Employee Evaluation Comments that Help to Boost Performance

 Time Management